kleinesfilmroellchen/spcasm/doc/src/usage.md

 [All errors, warning and advice messages are documented here in detail.](errors.md)

 spcasm uses some terminology which might be unfamiliar to you if you haven't written much assembly code so far, and which is also used inconsistently across assemblers and tools.
 The [Terminology](terminology.md) page provides a brief glossary explaining what those terms mean.

+spcasm follows some simple markup conventions within its output:

+- \`backticks\` mark code snippets within explanatory text (just like Markdown and other markup languages).
+It is also used for invalid syntax in parser and lexer errors.
+- 'single quotes' mark reference names, including macro names, macro arguments, etc.
+- "double quotes" mark file names, as those are usually given within strings anyways.
+They also mark invalid syntax in parser errors.

 ## brr